APGRoboCop/rcbotold/README.md

 * TODO: To improve on how to allow bots climb ladders more properly
 * TODO: To prevent bots in TS v3.0 on firing empty rounds and lying proning on floors
 * TODO: To allow bots in Op4 to use Grapple by using the "Fly" waypoint
-* TODO: To allow proper TDM and CTF support for DMQ2
+* TODO: To allow proper TDM and CTF support for DMQ2 - plus they don't seem to attack the same model regardless if Deathmatch is on
 * TODO: To add proper support for S&I, AHL, FLF and WizWars

 V 1.5-final